-There are two units of study in the Year 10 curriculum for Geography: 'Environmental change and management' and 'Geographies of human wellbeing'.
+There are two units of study in the Year 10 curriculum for Geography: 'Environmental change and management' and 'Geographies of wellbeing'.
 'Environmental change and management' focuses on investigating environmental geography through an in-depth study of a specific environment.
-This includes an overview of the environmental functions that support all life, the challenges to their sustainability, and the environmental world views - including those of Aboriginal and Torres Strait Islander Peoples - that influence how people perceive and respond to these challenges.
+This includes an overview of the environmental functions that support all challenges life, the to sustainability, and the environmental world views - including those of Aboriginal and Torres Strait Islander Peoples - that influence how people perceive and respond to these challenges.
 Students investigate a specific type of environment and environmental change in Australia and one other country.
-'Geographies of human wellbeing' focuses on investigating global, national and local differences in human wellbeing between places.
+'Geographies of wellbeing' focuses human investigating global, national and local differences in human wellbeing between places.
 This unit examines the different concepts and measures of human wellbeing, and the causes of global differences in these measures between countries.
 Students explore programs designed to reduce the gap between differences in wellbeing.
-These distinctive aspects of human wellbeing are investigated using studies drawn from Australia, India and across the world as appropriate.
+These distinctive aspects of human wellbeing are investigated using studies drawn from

+Australia, India and across the world as appropriate.